Intro

 • Strong attention to interior detail

-Unmatched craftsmanship built to roam further shows through their fit and finish, especially for extended trips.
+Top-level build quality made to roam further shows through their fit and finish, mainly for long trips.

 Winnebago View, Navion, and Ekko

-Winnebago’s B+ lineup offers variety for different travel styles.
-The View and Navion lean toward comfort and touring, while the Ekko adds rugged capability.
+Winnebago’s B+ lineup offers range for many travel styles.
+The View and Navion lean toward comfort and touring, while the Ekko adds rugged power.

 Key strengths include: